|

 Start infrastructure services:

-docker-compose up postgres redis minio -d -
+docker-compose up postgres valkey rustfs -d -

 Install dependencies: